Have you noticed that your gums tend to bleed lately? Do your gums feel sore, particularly after you brush them?

 Bleeding gums is one of the first signs that you may be suffering from the early stages of gingivitis.
 This starts to progress after a few weeks.
 After this, it starts to turn into the early stages of periodontitis.
 This is why it’s crucial to make sure you see the dentist as soon as possible if you think that your bleeding gums are being caused by gum disease.

-Bleeding Gums: Prevention and Treatment
+Bleeding Gums in Media, PA: Prevention and Treatment

 Aggressive brushing and flossing can cause bleeding gums, even when gum disease is not an issue.
 Always use a soft toothbrush and brush using a gentle, circular motion.
 Brushing back and forth can damage gums and make them more likely to bleed and/or recede.
 When flossing, carefully slide the floss between teeth and gently follow the curve of each tooth.
 Forcing the floss up and down can cut gums, causing them to bleed.